Simply put…we know better hahaha. I totally kid ( kind of ).

 Lastly, stay hydrated.

-Tip 5 – Have fun!
+Tip 5 – HAVE FUN!
 On your wedding day remember that whatever happens will happen, let others worry about it.
+Everything material will be gone ( flowers, cake, table dressings and the capacity your guests are together ) so MAKE photography your # 1 priority and have the time of your life!
 It’s your day to celebrate so make the most of it.
 You’ve spent countless hours lining everything up to the best of your abilities and now it’s time for it to play out.
 Close your eyes, throw your hands up and scream because the one sitting next to you…that’s the only one that matters.

 While you’re here feel free to check out some of the other incredible weddings I’ve been a part of as well as advice you’ll need when debating that First Look!

 I want to tell YOUR story and be you’re Los Angeles WEDDING PHOTOGRAPHER!
 Chat with me today to see if your date is still available!